SVAI/nf-qiagen/README.md

 ## Results

 Our approach involved the following steps:
-1. Cluster RNASeq expression data using PCA and t-SNE
+1. Cluster RNA-Seq expression data using PCA and t-SNE
 2. Identify the biology that differentiates the tumor types
 3. Create tumor type specific networks to visualize the differences
 4. Identify drugs that target molecules in networks

-### Step 1: Cluster RNASeq expression data using PCA and t-SNE
+### Step 1: Cluster RNA-Seq expression data using PCA and t-SNE

-Initially, the combination of RNASeq expression data and two sources of normal Schwann cells was clustered using PCA and t-SNE.
+Initially, the combination of RNA-Seq expression data and two sources of normal Schwann cells was clustered using PCA and t-SNE.
 ![first tsne!](/images/tsne1-3.png "Initial t-SNE plot") This first attempt highlighted a few issues:
 * Some specimens separate into clear tumor type clusters, but others do not.